alphanumeric3/alphanumeric3.github.io/content/blog/investigation-101.md

 +++
-title = 'My go-tos when looking at a site' date = 2025-09-21T01:21:16+01:00
+title = 'My go-tos when looking at a site' date = 2025-09-21T01:21:16+01:00 summary = 'Using crt.sh & Censys to discover infrastructure'
 +++

 While I don't write about the results often, I often try to explore what infrastructure is behind a website.